-- 1. First, the user process sets up a OSAP session based on the currently loaded parent key.
-The parent key handle is pkh, and its authdata is ad(pkh).
-The TPM_OSAP command includes pkh and the nonce n_o^{osap} . - 2.
-Upon receipt of the TPM_OSAP command, the TPM assigns a new session authorisation handle ah, generates two nonces n_e and n_e^{osap} , and sends these items back as the response. - 3.
-The user process and the TPM each calculate the shared secret S derived from ad(pkh), and the two nonces for OSAP by using the HMAC algorithm. - 4.
-Then, the user process calls TPM_CreateWrapKey, providing arguments including authdata newauth for the key being created, some other parameters about the key, and the HMAC keyed on S demonstrating knowledge of SRK authdata.
-To protect the new authdata, it is XOR-encrypted with a key derived from ad(pkh) and n_e using the hash-function SHA1. - 5.
-After receiving this command, the TPM checks the HMAC and creates the new key.
-The TPM returns a blob, keyblob, consisting of the public key and an encrypted package containing the private key and the new authdata.
-The returned message is authenticated by accompanying it with an HMAC with the two nonces keyed on S. - 6.
-Because the shared secret S has been used as a basis for an authdata encryption key, the OSAP session is terminated by the TPM.
+Figure 1 shows the normal exchange of messages between a user process and the TPM when a child key of SRK is created using TPM_CreateWrapKey.
+First, the user process sets up a OSAP session based on SRK with the TPM, resulting in the user process and the TPM each having calculated the shared secret S derived from SRK authdata.
+Then, the user process calls TPM_CreateWrapKey, providing arguments including the new authdata for the key being created, some other parameters about the key, and the HMAC keved on S demonstrating knowledge of SRK authdata.
+The new authdata is XOR-encrypted with a key derived from SRK authdata.
+The TPM receives this command, checks the HMAC, and creates the new key.
+It returns a blob consisting of the public key and an encrypted package containing the private key and the new authdata.
+The returned message is authenticated by accompanying it with an HMAC keyed on S. Because the shared secret S has been used as a basis for an authdata encryption key, the OSAP session is terminated by the TPM.
 Later commands will have to start a new session.

 In order to be used, the newly created key must be loaded into the TPM.
 For this, an OIAP session may be used.
-Session 2 shows the messages exchanged between the user process and the TPM during the creation of the OIAP session and the TPM_LoadKey2 command.
-The following steps are performed:
+Figure 2 shows the messages exchanged between the user process and the TPM during the creation of the OIAP session and the TPM_Loadkey2 command.
+Now that the key is loaded, it may be used to encrypt data using TPM_Seal.
+As well as encrypting the data, TPM_Seal binds the encrypted package to particular Platform Configuration Registers (PCRs) specified in the TPM_Seal command.
+The TPM will later unseal the data only if the platform is in a configuration matching those PCRs.
+TPM_Seal requires a new OSAP session based on the newly created key.
+The details are shown in Figure 3.